ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 $ mbed test -m K64F -t GCC_ARM --compile --icetea
 ```

-You can specify to only **run** the tests by using the `--run` option:
+You can specify that the tests only **run** by using the `--run` option:

 ```
 $ mbed test -m K64F -t GCC_ARM --run
 ```

-If you don't specify any of these, `mbed test` will first compile all available tests and then run them.
+If you don't specify any of these, then `mbed test` will first compile all available tests, and then run them.

 ### Limiting the test scope